-The premise for The Cat from Outer Space was nothing new to audience goers as aliens being stranded on Earth for repairs dates back to the 50s with It Came from Outer Space, a film that this Disney version clearly wanted to invoke by their choice of title, but instead of a one-eyed horrifying looking alien creature the boys at Disney went in the cute and cuddly direction with a house cat.
-Of course a few years later a young Steven Spielberg would take the stranded alien premise with his film E.T.
+The premise for The Cat from Outer Space was nothing new to audience goers as aliens being stranded on Earth for repairs dates back to the 50s with It Came from Outer Space, a film that this Disney version clearly wanted to invoke by their choice of title, but instead of a one-eyed horrifying looking alien creature the boys at Disney went in the cute and cuddly direction, with a house cat.
+Of course, a few years later a young Steven Spielberg would take the stranded alien premise with his film E.T.
 The Extraterrestrial in a slightly different direction, which funnily enough had more of the classic Disney feel of childlike wonder than anything the studio had managed to put out in years.
 Now looking back, without our nostalgia glasses on, let’s take a peek at Disney’s The Cat from Outer Space.

 The cat is named Zunar-J-5/9 Doric-4-7, who Frank names Jake for the sake of convenience, and the cat promises to give Frank advanced scientific knowledge if he would help with the fixing of the spacecraft (apparently whatever planet this cat is from they don’t have any kind of non-interference prime directive), Frank quickly agrees and thus madcap shenanigans can now begin.
-Rounding off the comedic cast of characters is Dr. Elizabeth “Liz” Bartlett (Sandy Duncan) in the thankless role of fellow scientist at E.R.L. who is this movie’s possible love interest and girl hostage when things go bad.
-Then we have Dr. Norman Link (MacLean Stevenson) another scientist from E.R.L. but one who is more interested in drinking Frank’s beer and losing money to his bookie than he is in science (his specialty is garbage and I’m not sure what field of energy that falls in), and because the military don’t fill the antagonist bill completely we have another employee of E.R.L. by the name of Mr. Stallwood (Roddy McDowall) who is in fact a spy.
+Rounding off the comedic cast of characters is Dr. Elizabeth “Liz” Bartlett (Sandy Duncan), who is in the thankless role of a fellow scientist at E.R.L. and is this movie’s possible love interest and girl hostage when things go bad.
+Then we have Dr. Norman Link (MacLean Stevenson), another scientist from E.R.L. but one who is more interested in drinking Frank’s beer and losing money to his bookie than he is in science (his specialty is garbage and I’m not sure what field of energy that falls in), and because the military doesn’t quite fill the antagonist bill completely we have another employee of E.R.L. by the name of Mr. Stallwood (Roddy McDowall) who is in fact a spy.
 But what kind of spy is he?
 Is he a Russian spy working for the commies?
 Maybe he’s an industrial spy employed by a rival research company?
 Either one of those would have made perfect sense but this movie has no intention of ever making sense.

-• They hustle their neighborhood bookie by winning a pool game against the bookie’s ringer, but the manner in which they make the balls fly around the table telekinetically there is no way the crooks wouldn’t suspect foul play, our heroes would most likely find themselves fitted with a nice pair of cement galoshes.
+• They hustle their neighbourhood bookie by winning a pool game against the bookie’s ringer, but the manner in which they make the balls fly around the table telekinetically there is no way the crooks wouldn’t suspect foul play, our heroes would most likely find themselves fitted with a nice pair of cement galoshes.

-Note: Somehow Mr. Olympus believes this collar won’t just make him a lot of money but will also somehow help him conqueror the universe.
+Note: Somehow Mr. Olympus believes this collar won’t just make him a lot of money but will also somehow help him conquer the universe.
 Sure telekinetic and telepathic powers are pretty nifty but I don’t see them on par with something like the Death Star.

-• General Stilton brings the spacecraft’s propulsion unit to E.R.L. to get the best minds on the case but then for some reason he puts the unit back inside the ship.
+• General Stilton brings the spacecraft’s propulsion unit to E.R.L. to get the best minds on the case but then for some reason, he puts the unit back inside the ship.
 Wouldn’t that thing be kept in a lab to be studied?

 • Jake hits on Liz’s cat which would be like a human hitting on a particularly attractive neanderthal.

-• Mr. Olympus and his goons are all wearing parachutes in the helicopter which is a strange thing for anyone to do unless you had planned to bail out from the start.
+• Mr. Olympus and his goons are all wearing parachutes in the helicopter, which is a strange thing for anyone to do unless you had planned to bail out from the start.

 • Jake decides to stay on Earth and is allowed to as a representative of an off-world “friendly power” but when he is sworn in as an American citizen he makes the judge float up into the air.